nuobit/odoo-addons/sale_line_partner_description/README.rst

 ===================================

-* This module allows you to define multiple product description by partner and use it on sales
+* This module allows you to define multiple product description and code by partner and use it on sales

 Bug Tracker
 ===========